Xesenix/webpack-scaffold/readme.md

 ### TODO

 This project is using __webpack v3__ and probably has a lot place for improvement like:
-* find a way to avoid need for using `$srcRoot` variable in stylesheet
+* find a way to avoid need for using `$srcRoot` variable in stylesheet (without copying every asset)
 * auto detect assets included in html template (this is problem if you override default behaviour of copying to production all assets)
+* provide a translation functionality
+* split into multi application setup

 ## Documentation